 How Much Does a Plumber Make a Year?

 As long as people rely on indoor plumbing, we will need experienced, skilled plumbers to install, repair, and maintain the systems we use every day.
 Being a plumber is not only an in-demand job but one that generally pays well.
-A plumber’s average annual salary in the U.S. is $74,253, according to ZipRecruiter.
+A plumber’s average annual salary in the U.S. is $69,940, according to the Bureau of Labor Statistics (BLS).

 A plumber’s expertise spans from diagnosing and repairing leaks in people’s homes to planning commercial piping and municipal sewer systems.